voldemortuk/Pie-AI-Sessions/AI in Finance and Market Intelligence/readme.md

 Pie & AI: Palakkad and Pie & AI: Kochi by DeepLearning.AI presents

-Saturday, June 12 - Biases caused by AI
+Saturday, June 26 - AI in Finance and Market Intelligence

 Use this to register for the session[Eventbrite link](bit.ly/AIinFinanceMI)